 Made with chicken, turkey, duck, and salmon—plus whole grain brown rice and oatmeal for a helping of healthy grains.
 Made in the U.S., your soul will rest easy knowing this can has no artificial colors, flavors or preservatives.

 This wholesome formula contains chicken, grains, fruits and veggies.
 High in DHA—found in mother’s milk—Blue Buffalo’s nutritious canned food is free of byproducts, artificial colors, flavors, and preservatives.

 Stay golden!
 Made in the U.S., apples, pumpkin, blueberries, cranberries, and spinach round out the healthy nutrients in this beef protein meal.
 Packed with DHA fatty acid for cognitive development, this recipe is made without fillers or gluten.

 Talk to Your Vet Before Choosing Any New Food for Your Dog

-We’ve selected some great dog food options for your puppy.
-But before introducing any new foods into your dog’s diet, we suggest consulting with your vet.
-Your veterinarian can help you understand any health issues your puppy may be experiencing and can recommend a dog food that’s going to best support your puppy’s specific health needs.
+We’ve selected some great dog food options for you to feed your puppy, but before you start ordering and introducing new food to your puppy, we suggest consulting with your vet.
+A veterinarian can help you navigate the many food options available and understand any health considerations you might need to be aware of.
+Often, they can also recommend a dog food that’s going to best support your puppy’s specific needs as they grow.